Secured vs. Unsecured Credit Cards: Differences You Need to Know

 Also known as a traditional credit card, an unsecured credit card doesn’t require a deposit or collateral of any sort.
 Instead, you’re offered a credit limit based on your creditworthiness and other factors, such as your income and existing debt.
 The lender simply has your word that you’ll pay back what you borrow, which is why you’ll also generally need a higher credit score and a more robust credit history to qualify.

-Just like with a secured credit card, the credit remaining on an unsecured credit card dwindles as you rack up a balance.
+Just as with a secured credit card, the credit remaining on an unsecured credit card dwindles as you rack up a balance.
 Once you make a payment, your limit replenishes.
-For example, let’s say your credit limit is $5,000.
+For example, say your credit limit is $5,000.
 If your balance is $500, your credit limit goes down to $4,500.
 Once you pay off your balance, your credit limit goes back up to $5,000.

 How Unsecured Credit Cards Work